kolektiv/freya.docs/reference/libraries/routers/uri-template/routes.rst

 Pipeline
 --------

 In earlier versions of Freya, it was neccessary to call an explicit ``toPipeline`` function to use a router as a pipeline.
-This is no longer needed in 3.0+. (the router implements ``Pipeline`` and thus anything which expects to be able to infer a pipeline can accept a router).
+This is no longer needed in 3.0+ -- the router implements ``Pipeline`` and thus anything which expects to be able to infer a pipeline can accept a router.

 URI Templates
 -------------